top of page

 There are staff from Cenotes Santa Barbara at each of the cenotes, but there are no guided tours and - apart from the opening times - no other fixed times that you have to adhere to.
 You can therefore stay at the individual cenotes and on the property for as long as you like.

 The first cenote (Cascabel) is completely underground and is only illuminated by artificial lights.
-You have plenty of space to swim, but the cenote is not as spectacular in comparison.
+You’ll have all the space you could wish for to swim, but the cenote is not as spectacular in comparison.

 The large cenote is 26m long, 24m wide and has a height from the water level to the ceiling of approx. 10m.
 But Cenote Cascabel has no stalagmites or stalagtites.